1. About us

-- Who we collect personal information from
+3. Who do we collect personal information from?

 - Employees and prospective employees.